Coursework submission overview

 Students should be told explicitly if they are required to use a different format or different referencing system for a particular piece of work.

 Schools should make sure they set deadline times well within office hours and make deadline times clear to students.
 Wherever possible, avoid setting deadlines on Fridays, the last day of term or on the first day of formal examination periods.

-Electronic submission is usually via turnitin.
-The VLE service provides advice for staff on using turnitin within the VLE.
+Electronic submission is usually via Turnitin.
+The Digital Education Systems Team provides advice for staff on using Turnitin within Minerva.
 Schools may ask students to submit both electronically and in hard copy.
 If this is the case, they should make it clear to students the arrangements that apply if one copy is submitted before the deadline and one is late, or if one copy is submitted but not the other.
 This information should be included in the school Code of practice on assessment.

 If work is submitted electronically a record is kept automatically of the time of submission.